 Modern Whigs come from a place of discovery.
 We assume the best solutions are still waiting to be uncovered by an empowered and engaged electorate.
 An informed electorate who can approach issues with an open mind, without prior prejudice, is what our nation needs to forge bold new solutions built on firm common ground.
 We have boundless faith in American ingenuity.

-Integrity, meritocracy and independent thinking are the foundation of the Modern Whig movement.
+Integrity, meritocracy and independent thinking are the foundation of the Modern Whig philosophy.
 Basing our project on these concepts allows us to look for effective long-term, sustainable policies not just for today's challenges, but for the next generation's as well.
-Our members are encouraged and expected to contribute to this process by helping to shape the discussion and support competent people for public office.
+Our grassroots membership is encouraged and expected to contribute to this process by helping to shape the discussion and support competent people for public office.

 Modern Whigs are neither conservative nor liberal, and do not fit within a simple political paradigm.
 In fact, in a purely historical context, "classical liberalism" -- the belief in individual liberty, capitalism, free enterprise, representative government and the rule of law which forms the basis of our political system -- grew out of the first Whig movement in England in the late 1600s.
 In modern terms, we can be considered "conservative liberals."
 While we do indeed believe it's high time for a new political reality, the one we seek to create is intended to reinforce our traditional political and social order, not overturn it.

 We often say we favor methodology over ideology, meaning we look at issues through the prism of intelligent analysis and common sense rather than a rigid, predetermined outlook.
 While we embrace a wide range of viewpoints, we all share the same basic framework for analyzing any particular economic, political or strategic issue.